CornisPopped/CornisPopped/README.md

 # Hey!👋
 I'm Shahhill (He/They) - a computer science student at [Fordham University](https://www.fordham.edu/).
-I'm interested in web and game development.

 **Looking for internships, new opportunities, or open source projects to contribute to!**